moccalotto/kissrpg/index.md

 Whenever your character fails a meaningful roll (i.e.  one that actually affects the character, party or plot), they are awarded a karma point.
 Your character can spend these points to create advantages later in the game.
 Most notably, your character can spend 3 karma points to reroll their base die.
-Character begin every session with exactly 2 karma points, no matter how many points they accumulated during the previous session.
+Characters begin every session with exactly 2 karma points, no matter how many points they accumulated during the previous session.

 > Karma points are intended to soften the "blow" of missing a roll, as well as adding a